jdoughty04/Chessformer/docs/training.md

 - the only square source is `Engineered`
 - backbone / CSMP / Perceiver forwards are skipped
-- prepended latents are forcibly disabled
-- layer pseudotokens are still allowed by code, but they are static learned KV memory rather than board-conditioned context, so you should disable them for a clean ablation
+- layer pseudotokens are still allowed by code, but they are static learned KV memory used mainly as a brief commentary-domain regularizer rather than board-conditioned context, so you should disable them for a clean ablation
 - adapter auxiliary heads and their losses must be disabled
 - `engineered_features` become required input for training and generation